Shlomo1412/Shlomo1412/README.md

 - 🧠 I love building tools and mods that improve the Minecraft experience
 - 🎯 Focused on performance, clean UI, and player-centric features
-- 🛠 Skilled in Java, Kotlin, C#, and WPF – and always learning more!
+- 🛠 Skilled in Java, C#, and WPF – and always learning more!
-- 🌍 Based in Israel 🇮🇱

 <br>